yui-mhcp/data_processing/README.md

 3. Install requirements : `pip install -r requirements.txt`
 4. Open an example notebook and follow the instructions !

+The `utils/{data_type}` modules are note loaded by default meaning that it is not required to install the requirements for a given submodule if you do not want to use it.
+In this case, you can simply remove the submodule and run the `pipreqs` command to compute a new `requirements.txt` file.

-**For audio processing** : you should also install `ffmpeg` if you want to use some audio processing functions.
+**For audio processing** : you should also install `ffmpeg` if you want to use some audio processing functions (especially the `.mp3` support).

 ## TO-DO list